gift icon NEW: Reference to Video — Clone Any Video Style gift icon

 Step 2Create Your First Video

-Head to the home page and click "Create Videos."
+Head to the explore page and click "Create Video."
 Select Seedance 2.0 from the model options, input your prompt (and reference image if you have one), and let the model work its magic.
 While you're there, feel free to explore our other features and browse the AI Tools Catalog page for more creative possibilities and use cases.

 Step 3Download and Share